April 2026

 Cluster count holds at ~1.0 for both models on both benchmarks.
 The lift is continuous-variance, not discrete-mode.
 Both scaffolds commit to one strategy per problem; panel orbits that strategy across a wider arc.

 An mpnet result on its own is fair to doubt.
-The next step was to look for a mechanical consequence with no embeddings inside it.
-If panel really covers more solution surface per sample, each additional panel sample should add more marginal coverage than each additional thinking sample.
+I looked for a mechanical consequence with no embeddings inside it.
+If panel covers more solution surface per sample, each additional panel sample should add more marginal coverage than each additional thinking sample.
 The two pass@k curves should converge as k grows.

 Figure 1.
 Matched pass@k on AIME 2024+25, both models sampled at n=16 across 20 problems.
 Unbiased Codex-paper estimator: pass@k = 1 − C(n−c, k) / C(n, k).
-Panel never crosses thinking in the measured range, but the gap narrows monotonically with k — the signature the diversity hypothesis predicts.
+Panel never crosses thinking in the measured range, but the gap narrows monotonically with k, matching the diversity hypothesis.

-The signature replicates on three independent slices, not just AIME.
+The signature replicates on three independent slices, including AIME.

 Slice k range Gap at k=1 Gap at k_max Closure